-Periods 1 and 2 will last eight weeks in total.
-During week 1-7 there are classes and in week 8 exams.
-Periods 4 and 5 will last 9 weeks due to several holidays in this period.
-Three courses are offered during each period, each course equals 6 credits (ECTS).
-Per course, five hours of class are offered, on average, per week, in which a teacher will explain the theory of the subject or in which you do some practical training.
+Periods 1, 2, 4 and 5 last seven weeks in total.
+During weeks 1-6 there are classes and in week 7 exams.
+Several courses are offered during each period, each course equals 6 credits (ECTS).
+Per course, six hours of classes/tutorials are offered, on average, per week, in which a teacher will explain the theory of the subject or in which you do some practical training.
+At the end of periods 1 and 4 there is one week dedicated entirely for project work.

-Depending on the master's programme you enrolled in, you are required to pass several mandatory courses (4 for the AI master, and 4 for the DSDM master).
+Depending on the master's programme you enrolled in, you are required to take and pass several mandatory courses (4 for the AI master, and 4 for the DSDM master).
 These courses are underlined in the tables above.
 Besides these courses, there is a selection of electives in year 1.
-There are possibilities to take other master courses taught at the Department of Advanced Computing Sciences as electives in year 2.
+You are required to take 1 elective in each period in year 1.
+There are possibilities to take other Master courses taught at the Department of Advanced Computing Sciences as electives in year 2.

-Next to these courses, you participate in a project of 6 credits that will last the whole semester.
+Next to the courses, in year 1 of your studies you participate in a group project of 6 credits every semester, that will last the whole semester.
 As a student, you are expected to participate actively in doing tasks with respect to the project skills training and project meetings.
 In addition, students are expected to cooperate actively with their group in order to successfully finish their project assignment.
 If a student fails to do so, the student might not be allowed to participate in the examination of the project, or the project examiners may deviate from the group grade for this individual student (see the Education and Examination Regulations (EER) and the Rules and Regulations (R&R) for details).
-The project of semester 1 runs during period 1, 2, and 3.
-The project of semester 2 runs during period 4, 5, and 6.
-Periods 3 and 6 last four weeks, and during the first three weeks of those periods students work fulltime to finish their project assignment.
-The fourth week is a resit week for the preceding two periods.
-The project assignment will be announced in the beginning of periods 1 and 4, and the group composition and project topic assignment is based on student preference in so far as possible.
-At the end of period 1, 2, 4, and 5, each group will give a short interim presentation.
-Each group will describe their project tasks and discuss their approach and schedule for the further elaboration.
-The examiners will give their reaction and judge whether the subjects are sufficiently covered in the project.
-These interim presentations are assessed.
-The elaboration stage of the project weeks will be concluded with the handing in of the final report, a dissemination website, handing in of the product, and a public oral presentation of the project result for each group.
-The assessment of the report, website, presentation and the product will - in principle - yield the same mark for all the group members.
+The project of semester 1 runs during periods 1, 2, and 3.
+The project of semester 2 runs during periods 4, 5, and 6.
+Periods 3 and 6 last three weeks, and students work fulltime to finish their project assignment.
+The topics for the projects are announced at the beginning of each semester.
+Students cast their preferences for the projects.
+The project assignment and the group composition will be announced shortly afterwards, based on student preference in so far as possible.
+During the semester, each group will provide a research and business plan/report (end of period 1 or period 4), give an interim presentation on the progress, their approach and schedule for the remaining time (during period 2 or period 5), a social-media post (end of period 2 or period 5), and a final product together with report and public oral presentation.
+Each of these milestones is assessed by the supervisor/examiner.
+The assessment will - in principle - yield the same mark for all the group members.
 However, there can be diversification, see the Education and Examination Regulations (EER) and the Rules and Regulations (R&R).